Costco Vs. Sam’s Club Taste Test – Who Has the Best Pumpkin Pie This Year?

 - Aside from the cinnamon, we thought that the spices were more subtle in this pie.

-- The texture is a lot firmer and more like a smooth cheesecake.
+- The texture is a lot firmer and more like a smooth cheesecake and is a prettier presentation.

 - Spices seem to be a little stronger-tasting.

-- The crust was very similar to Costco’s- buttery and flaky.
+- The crust seems a little thicker, but still buttery and flaky.

-Result: Sam’s Club wins our pumpkin pie taste test!
+Result: Sam’s Club wins our pumpkin pie taste test, AGAIN!

 I did a blind taste-test at home using my pumpkin-loving family, and 3/4 of us picked the Sam’s Club pumpkin pie as the winner!